beckyfernez/web-app-project/README.md

 #or store the FLASK_APP=web_app in your .env file and then you can just enter 'flask run'
 ```

+Your terminal should then generate your unique url and document any navigation within your website.

-Run the following code in terminal to shut down your local server:
+Lastly, run the following code in terminal to shut down your local server:
 ```sh
 ^C
 ```